Bordered Heegaard Floer homology: Invariance and pairing: More on expected dimensions

 \end{proof}

-We can extend Property~(\ref{item:intsymmetry}) of Lemma~\ref{lemma:jittered} to non-provincial domains, as well. \begin{lemma} With notation as in Lemma~\ref{lemma:jittered}, for arbitrary $B$ and~$B'$, we have $a \cdot b' + b \cdot a' = L(\bdy^\bdy B, \bdy^\bdy B')$. \end{lemma} \begin{proof} We now have that $a - b + \bdy^\bdy B$ and $a' - b' + \bdy^\bdy B'$ are null-homologous 1-chains, so their cap product in homology is~$0$.
+We can extend Property~(\ref{item:intsymmetry}) of Lemma~\ref{lemma:jittered} to non-provincial domains, as well. \begin{lemma} With notation as in Lemma~\ref{lemma:jittered}, for arbitrary $B$ and~$B'$ in $\pi_2(\x,\y)$ and $\pi_2(\y,\w)$, respectively, we have $a \cdot b' + b \cdot a' = L(\bdy^\bdy B, \bdy^\bdy B')$. \end{lemma} \begin{proof} We now have that $a + b + \bdy^\bdy B$ and $a' + b' + \bdy^\bdy B'$ are null-homologous 1-chains, so their cap product in homology is~$0$.
 We can relate this to an extension of the jittered intersection product by, for instance, treating $\bdy \bSigma$ as an extra $\beta$-circle.
-The terms that do not vanish identically are
+Computing this intersection number and dropping terms that always vanish gives: